Blog Best Chrome Extensio...

 • Tracking billable work by client or project.

-• Understanding where your week actually went.
+• Understanding where your week went.

 • Adding time tracking to existing web-based workflows.